jordanbess-inkwellai/ecco-geospatialdata_integration_review_analysis-services_fastapi/README.md

 To create cached map tiles of vector GIS Data as PMTILES or MBTILES this package is used https://github.com/felt/tippecanoe
 Then jordan wrote a python script to convert MBTILES or folder of tiles to GPKG vector tiles as another storage container

+There is a NEXTJS PWA Web App for internal Developer/Data Engineer use to manage this import process and preview data and metadata before executing a workflow